ramsey/beatles/README.md

 A `George` is any real number.
 It may be any whole, rational, or irrational number.
 Additionally, it may be positive, negative, or zero.

 ```
-Let it be myNumber Is a George
+Let it be MyNumber Is a George
-myNumber Yeah yeah yeah 1.67
+MyNumber Yeah yeah yeah 1.67
 ```

 #### Ringo (undefined)